 3. What is the safe age for dogs to start running?

 Two factors need to be kept in mind: 1) size of breed and 2) age.
-We need to be more careful with younger and older dogs as they are either still developing into their adult phase or are slower to heal/regenerate cells.
+We need to be more careful with younger and older dogs as they are either still developing into their adult physiology or are slower to heal/regenerate cells as they age.
 Smaller breeds tend to live longer; therefore, their rate of physiological maturity is slower than larger breeds.
 By keeping these two factors in mind, follow the key rule: don't do too much, too soon, too fast.
 Sound familiar?
 What applies to humans applies to dogs.
-Allow puppies to be puppies especially during those first six months don't do anything extreme.
+Allow puppies to be puppies, especially during those first six months, don't do anything extreme.
 Focus more on dog commands (such as heel, sit, stay) rather than distance or speed.
 Commands and skills are important to incorporate into your dog training as it can save your dog's life on a run.
-The more you work on these commands and allow your dog to practice, the better he will become.
+The more you work on these commands and allow your dog to practice, the better they will become.

 Keep in mind that how well trained your dog becomes is very fluid.
 If you don't maintain it then they lose it and you shouldn't aim to have your dog aiming to kill mileage all year.
 Their bodies require rest and periodization too.
 Be patient with your dog and give yourself a year of gradual mileage build up.

 Just like humans, there is no magic number and every dog breed is different.
 With most dog breeds, you want to be mindful and not be selfish to push them too long.
 They will run till the end of earth for you, but you don't want to burn them out.
 I've taken Max on +20 milers on the trails during cool weather when he's very well trained, but we aren't doing this every weekend.
 It would be once every couple months.
-Labs tend to be prone to joint problems and hip dysplasia.
-Therefore, I keep this in mind by giving him dog glucosamine supplements, aim to keep him at a lean body weight (yes, you need to be mindful of dog weight if you want him to safely be active on his joints), and don't do the really long runs too often.
+Labs tend to be prone to joint problems and hip dysplasia as they get older, especially due to being overweight.
+Therefore, I keep this in mind by giving him dog glucosamine supplements, aim to keep him at a lean body weight (be mindful of dog weight for healthy joints), and don't do the really long runs too often.
 When he's moderately trained, he can handle a 10-12 miler in the trails at my pace a couple times per week.
 I normally would not exceed 30-40 miles/week with Max, but then again I am a low mileage runner as well.
 I will admit he does fall a little out of shape when I train for an Ironman because I am running much less.
 It's always harder to train a dog (or even a human for that matter) to go faster than go longer.
 Treat your dog like a human.
 Listen to what their body is telling you.
-If they are starting to lag behind on the runs then back off the pace and/or cut the distance short.
+If they are starting to lag behind on the runs then back off the pace or cut the distance short.
 The human will need to be more patient than the dog when it comes to building mileage safely.

-You will need to train your dog to drink from your hydration pack/bottle and eat while on the run.
-This is more important for long runs and probably not as necessary for shorter runs.
+Experiment with what works for your pup.
+Just like humans, you will need to train your dog to learn to drink from your hydration pack/bottle and eat while on the run.
+This is more important for long runs and not as necessary for shorter runs.
 If it's hot, carry more hydration for your dog and slow down the pace substantially.
 Dogs have a different cooling mechanism than humans do.
-As humans, we have a higher surface area where our sweat glands will cool us off when sweat evaporates.
+As humans, we have a higher surface area of sweat glands that cool us off when sweat evaporates.
 Dogs do not have that luxury.
 Chill the pace or instead go for a swim with your pooch on very hot days.

-Introduce drinking from your hydration bottle/pack very early in your walks and/or runs training the dog you will not go further until they take a drink.
+Introduce drinking from your hydration bottle/pack very early in your walks or runs training the dog you will not go further until they take a drink.
 Certain dog breeds can be stubborn, but again training a dog takes a huge amount of patience since they will not get it the first try.
 Always praise your dog when they listen.
-A treat is nice, but don't get in the bad habit of allowing your dog to associate that every good deed will yield a treat.
-It's like when humans develop the bad habit treating food as a reward.
-All they ask is for your love.
-Train your dog to seek for your praise saying: good boy or good girl and massaging them behind the ears goes a very long way for dogs.
+A treat is nice, but don't get in the habit of allowing your dog to associate that every good deed will yield a treat.
+Train your dog to seek for your praise saying: good boy or good girl and massaging them behind the ears goes a very long way.